How to Stay Fit and Healthy When You’re Travelling

 As enriching as travel can be, frequent jet setting can wreak havoc on healthy lifestyles.
-Should the key to your training and nutrition lie in routine, then long hours spent in airports, on planes, and in unfamiliar terrain can all prove turbulent to the many facets of wellness you try hard to commit to.
+Should the key to your training and nutrition lie in routine, then long hours spent in airports or train stations, buses, trains, and planes, can all prove turbulent to the many facets of wellness you try hard to commit to.

 But a small amount of discipline during your travels is all it takes to conquer the obstacles of airport fast food joints, a relative lack of facilities and sleep deprivation.
 Here, we’ve tapped into our expert base for some tried and tested techniques to stay fit and healthy on your upcoming work trips and summer holidays.

-In catering to the needs of overseas clients, personal trainer and physiotherapist Tim Blakey is very well versed in hacking easily unhealthy travel days.
+In catering to the needs of overseas clients, personal trainer and physiotherapist Tim Blakey is well versed in managing unhealthy travel days.
 One way he does so is by abstaining from airport and air travel’s limited food outlet choices.

 “Even if it’s from your healthy-ish outlet of choice, I’d recommend preparing your own travel food wherever possible,” says Blakey.